halitfirat/vocab-javascript/README.md

-If you want to try it out, click the link below:
+Click the link below to try it out:

 https://vocab.halitfirat.de